How do I record my presentation?

 How will poster sessions be presented?

-We are launching a new interactive Poster Session experience designed to increase presenter and attendee discussion at the Laser Congress.
+We are launching a new interactive Poster Session experience designed to increase presenter and attendee discussion at the Quantum 2.0 Conference.
 All posters will be displayed in gallery view with search features by keyword, topic category, presentation times, and a flag displaying any poster presenters available for real-time communication.
 Each poster will have a dedicated page that will include a 3-minute poster preview and/or poster PDF, as well as an embedded chat window displaying the chat dialog supported by the discord platform.
-For more information about creating a Discord account, please see the questions below.

 Do you have a template for making a Poster PDF?